desmondhume/newspaper/README.md

 The heavy lifting is made by [Mercury](https://mercury.postlight.com/web-parser/), an amazing and **free** service that converts URL to markdown.

-This package starts as a light and pluggable command between their api and the `less` command.
+This package starts as a light and pluggable command between their api and the `less` command for Unix and `more` command for Windows.

 ### Usage